Is Africa's $30 smartphone a game changer?

 While most low-cost smartphones come preloaded with apps that can use up half the storage space, Onyx will give the user a "clean" phone.

-"We have a clean Android OS -- which is Google certified... that allows the user to decide what they want to load on their phone," Onyx Direct sales director Andre Van der Merwe tells CNN.
+"We have a clean Android OS -- which is Google certified... that allows the user to decide what they want to load on their phone," Onyx sales director Andre Van der Merwe tells CNN.

 This allows Onyx to cater for a number of African languages by providing a suggested listing of country-specific apps.